NickLFranklin/Pattern/README.md

-# **About:**

-This tool analyzes vulnerabilities in a specific smart contract by leveraging the Flipside Crypto API to filter relevant transaction data from the vast blockchain dataset.

 # **Key Feature:**

 The core of this program lies in the pattern used for input parameters when querying the Flipside Crypto API.